DennisSoemers/DennisSoemers.github.io/_pages/about.md

 Within the field of Artificial Intelligence, my main research interests are in Reinforcement Learning, other variants of Machine Learning, and Search/Planning algorithms.

-Outside of Artificial Intelligence research, I am also interested in programming languages (pros and cons of different languages), optimizing software (reading things like
+Outside of Artificial Intelligence research, I am also interested in programming languages (pros and cons of different languages), optimising software (reading things like
 ["What Every Programmer Should Know About Memory"](https://www.akkadia.org/drepper/cpumemory.pdf)), gaming, and esports.